Miramare Castle

 Miramare Castle (Castello di Miramare; Grad Miramar; Schloss Miramar; Castillo de Miramar) is a 19th-century castle direct on the Gulf of Trieste between Barcola and Grignano in Trieste, northeastern Italy.
-It was built from 1856 to 1860 for Austrian Archduke Ferdinand Maximilian and his wife, Charlotte of Belgium, later Emperor Maximilian I and Empress Carlota of Mexico, based on a design by Carl Junker.
+It was built from 1856 to 1860 for Austrian Archduke Ferdinand Maximilian and his wife, Charlotte of Belgium, later Emperor Maximilian I of Mexico and Empress Carlota of Mexico, based on a design by Carl Junker.

 The castle's grounds include an extensive cliff and seashore park of 22 ha designed by the archduke.
 The grounds were completely re-landscaped to feature numerous tropical species of trees and plants.

 History

 Miramare Castle

-Miramare Castle and its park were built by order of Ferdinand Maximilian (1832–1867), of the House of Habsburg - younger brother of Franz Joseph, Emperor of Austria.
-In 1850, at the age of eighteen, Maximilian came to Trieste with his brother Charles and, immediately afterwards, he set off on a short cruise toward the Near East.
-This journey confirmed his intention to sail and to get to know the world.
-In 1852 he was appointed an officer and in 1854 he became Commander in Chief of the Imperial Navy.
+Miramare Castle and its park were built by order of Ferdinand Maximilian (1832–1867), of the House of Habsburg-Lorraine.
+In 1850, at the age of eighteen, Ferdinand Maximilian - younger brother of Franz Joseph, Emperor of Austria - came to Trieste with his own younger brother, Archduke Charles.
+Immediately afterwards he set off on a short cruise in the eastern Mediterranean.

+This journey confirmed him in his intention to sail and to get to know the world.
+In 1852 he was appointed an officer and in 1854 he became Commander in Chief of the Imperial Austrian Navy.
 He decided to move to Trieste and to have a home built facing the sea and surrounded by a park worthy of his name and rank.

-According to tradition, when the archduke was caught in a sudden storm in the Gulf, he took shelter in the little harbour of Grignano and he chose that bare rocky spur of limestone origin as the setting for his home.
-The whole complex, purchased for the first time at the beginning of March 1856, was called Miramar, possibly after the name of Prince Ferdinand of Saxe-Coburg-Gotha-Koháry’s residence in Pena, Portugal.
+According to tradition, when the archduke was caught in a sudden storm in the Gulf, he took shelter in the little harbour of Grignano and chose a bare rocky spur of limestone origin as the setting for his home.
+The whole complex, purchased for the first time at the beginning of March 1856, was called Miramar, possibly after the name of Prince Ferdinand of Saxe-Coburg-Gotha-Koháry's residence in Pena, Portugal.